-- 1. Take your time getting there and keep your place in line. - Cafeteria food must not be taken into the corridors or outside of the building or into the gym. - 3.
-Deposit paper bags, straws,, etc. in refuse containers. - Return your trays and milk cartons to the soiled dish counter. - 5.
-Avoid undue noise and confusion. - 6.
-Help to keep the dining area clean and attractive. - Anyone guilty of throwing food, leaving a mess on the table, smashing milk cartons, etc. will be asked to remain in the lunchroom and clean up the room, plus other disciplinary action may be taken against the student. - Any student involved in getting an illegal lunch shall pay for the lunch and may receive a one-day suspension.
-This includes "seconds".
-The principal may rescind the student's privilege of eating in the lunchroom. - 9.
+- 1. Take your time getting there and keep your place in line. - Cafeteria food must not be taken outside the cafeteria. - 3.
+Return your travs and plates to the soiled dish counter and throw away all trash. - 4.
+Avoid undue noise and confusion. - 5.
+Help to keep the dining area clean and attractive. - 6.
+Throwing food, leaving messes, smashing milk cartons, etc. will not be tolerated. - 7.
+Students participating in this behavior will be asked to remain in the lunchroom to clean up, plus additional disciplinary action may be taken against the student. - Students must pay for all food taken from the cafeteria.
+Any student getting an illegal lunch or food item shall be responsible for paying for the items and may also receive disciplinary actions that can include a one-day suspension.
+In addition, the principal may rescind the student's privilege of eating in the lunchroom. - 9.
 You may not move extra chairs to a table.